mateus-f-torres/barefoot/README.md

 [![License MIT](https://img.shields.io/github/license/mashape/apistatus.svg)](https://github.com/mateus-f-torres/barefoot/blob/master/LICENSE)

 # Barefoot
-A React Redux PWA kitchen sink style template.
+A React PWA kitchen sink style template.
 Complete with configurations and tools for a more agile development.
 Create from scratch and in constant improvement as my knowledge grows.